Miles Taylor (security expert)

-Taylor wrote The New York Times op-ed in 2018 under the pen-name "Anonymous" that was entitled, "I Am Part of the Resistance Inside the Trump Administration" that drew widespread attention for its criticism of Trump.
-In September 2019, he left the administration and went to work for Google.
-In November 2019, again under the pen name "Anonymous" he published a book entitled, A Warning.
-In October 2020, he revealed that he was "Anonymous" while campaigning against Trump's reelection.
+In 2018, Taylor wrote an op-ed in The New York Times under the pen-name "Anonymous" that was titled, "I Am Part of the Resistance Inside the Trump Administration", which drew widespread attention for its criticism of Trump.
+Several months after quitting the administration, again under the pen name "Anonymous," he published a book in 2019 titled, A Warning.
+In 2020, he revealed that he was "Anonymous" while campaigning against Trump's reelection.